 The University of Louisville Kentucky Author Forum series is produced by Mary Moss Greenebaum, and is sponsored by Brown-Forman , The Humana Foundation, and The James Graham Brown Foundation.
 Founder and Producer, Mary Moss Greenebaum, merged the concept of a live, one-of-a-kind conversation, between a renowned author and a carefully chosen interviewer, with the remarkable resources which Louisville and Kentucky had to offer in support of this cultural program.

 The staging of each evening Forum at The Kentucky Center is skillfully designed by Bittners.
 The set recreates a handsome library room, including an Oriental carpet provided by Frances Lee Jasper.
-Author and interviewer are seated in traditional leather desk chairs, provided by Office Resources Inc. in Louisville, and face each other across an antique partner’s desk.
+Author and interviewer are seated in traditional leather desk chairs, provided by Office Resources Inc. in Louisville, and face each other across a reproduction of an antique partner’s desk.
 Under the artistic eye of Bittners, surrounding furnishings create an intimate mood for this national dialogue.